 - Love/Hate is tremendously popular in in its native Ireland, with one episode enjoying an unheard of 53% audience share.
 In Britain when it began airing on Channel 5, it attracted middling at best viewership figures.

 - The Swedish Chef is not liked by many Swedes, who find him insulting, or not Swedish.
-This is because of the muppet not speaking actual Swedish, but a completely unrelated mixed-up language (officially termed "Mock Swedish") in an accent that is not Swedish either.
-The Swedish Chef is basically a Love It or Hate It phenomenon in Sweden.
+This is because of the Muppet not speaking actual Swedish, but a completely unrelated mixed-up language (officially termed "Mock Swedish") in an accent that is not Swedish either.
+The Swedish Chef is basically a polarizing phenomenon in Sweden.
 Swedes either feel annoyed by how inaccurate a portrayal he is, or laugh at him for the exact same reason.